 A savings rate below 5% means you could be in real danger of financial ruin if someone in your family were to have a medical emergency or your family home were to burn to the ground.
-With savings this low, it means your probably would not be able to stay afloat.
+With savings this low, it means you probably would not be able to stay afloat.

 2. You’re constantly borrowing money

-Do your family members or friends evade you and do not reply your text messages and phone calls?
+Do your family members or friends evade you and do not reply to your text messages and phone calls?
 Probably it’s because they know that you’ll ask for money.
 If your current income can’t support your lifestyle and you are always borrowing money, you are living beyond your means.

 3. You try to keep up with your friends

 Does your best friend shop and go on vacation often?
 Do you try to keep up with her lifestyle even when you know she earns more than you do?
 If so, you are probably living beyond your means.
 There is nothing wrong with a little fun, of course, but only if you can afford this.